XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 LicenseKey.loadLicenseFile("/path/to/license.xml");
 Document arabicPdf = new Document(new PdfDocument(new PdfWriter("/path/to/output.pdf")));

+// Arabic text starts near the top right corner of the page arabicPdf.setTextAlignment(TextAlignment.RIGHT);

 // create a font, and make it the default for the document PdfFont f = PdfFontFactory.createFont("/path/to/arabicFont.ttf");
 arabicPdf.setFont(f);